 Happy winter quarter 2023, Wildcats.
 We kicked things off with a busy fall quarter and are now looking forward to settling into the academic year.
 I hope you’ll take the opportunity to enjoy our spaces, resources and services both online and in-person, and our winter events.

 Ask Here!
 Libraries faculty and staff are here to assist with your general and research questions.
 We’re available via 24/7 chat, by appointment online and in-person, by email at firstname.lastname@example.org, by phone at 509-963-3682, and of course at the James E. Brooks Library on the Ellensburg campus and at our CWU Center libraries at Des Moines and Lynnwood.
-Our hours can be found online (http://www.lib.cwu.edu/hours), and we’re pleased to announce that Brooks Library will now be open until 7:00 p.m. on Fridays.
+Our hours can be found at www.lib.cwu.edu/hours.

 Interim Dean of Libraries

 Central Washington University